 Technology innovations could generate both opportunities and challenges to senior living investors.
 Tech solutions, like app-based grocery delivery or wearable monitors, may increase the ability of older adults to remain independent and out of senior housing communities until later in life.
 On the other hand, digital services such as food delivery can help senior living operators improve profit margins by cutting back on the costs of in-house dining through new partnerships similar to existing tie-ups with car services to transport residents.

-About the author: Roger A. Allen, RLA Group CEO
+About the author: Roger A. Allen, RLA Global CEO

-Roger is the founder of Resources for Leisure Assets (RLA) and brings a no-nonsense approach to the leisure industry, that is based on a proven track record of representing owners and operators best interests.
+Roger is the founder of RLA Global (RLA) and brings a no-nonsense approach to the leisure industry, that is based on a proven track record of representing owners and operators best interests.
 Roger has worked with many of the leading hotel operating brands and most influential hotel owners and real estate developers around the world.
 Furthermore, successful ongoing engagements with government entities and high net worth individuals keep him fully engaged with the day to day project development responsibilities.